Skip to main content

 Months earlier and thousands of miles away, members of the NC State Chorale dazzled European music lovers in Italy, performing in historic venues in Rome, Florence, Venice and Vatican City.
 The school year prior, the NC State Jazz Orchestra shined at the esteemed Midwest Clinic in Illinois.

 All of the programs and unique student experiences are part of a rich, impactful music history at NC State that now spans over a century.
-This school year, NC State’s music department, now named the Department of Performing Arts and Technology (DPAT), is celebrating “100 Years of Music,” culminating with a February showcase that will feature the school’s choir, pep band, jazz band, orchestras and symphonic band.
+This school year, NC State’s music department, now named the Department of Performing Arts and Technology (DPAT), is celebrating “100 Years of Music,” culminating with a spring 2025 showcase.

 A 2016 Acappology concert.